 Board of Directors

-Ben Fish – President & Chair of the Board: Ben caught the passion for mountain biking as a young kid in the early ’90s in Connecticut riding old railroad corridors and scratching in a small trail system behind his parents’ house.
+Ben caught the passion for mountain biking as a kid in the early ’90s in Connecticut riding old railroad corridors and scratching in a small trail system behind his parents’ house.
 A few years after college he moved to South Lake Tahoe, bringing an arsenal of bikes in tow and a love for the outdoors.
 Now the adventures continue with his wife, Amy, and young son, Max, at his side.
-Ben brings a passion for trails and a diverse background from racing downhill, cross-country, some road, and now epic trail rides.
+Ben brings a passion for trails and a diverse background from racing downhill, cross-country, road, and now epic trail rides.
 During the day he can usually be found in an office that looks out towards Van Sickle Park working as a registered landscape architect for Design Workshop.

 TAMBA Crew Leaders

-Scott Brown (Trails Director), Kevin Joell, Aaron “Elko” James, Ben Fish, Ben McGinnis, Brian Kelly, Casey Coffman, Curtis Johnson, Dale Beesmer, David Joseph, Erik Johnson, Jake Dore, Jim Crompton, John Clausen, Jordan Westerman, Kris Morehead, Kurt Gensheimer, Paul Tindal, Randy Collins, Sue Hughes, Bob Ward, and Tom Driggers
+Scott Brown, Nils Miller, Kevin Joell, Aaron “Elko” James, Ben Fish, Amy Fish, Ben McGinnis, Brian Kelly, Casey Coffman, Curtis Johnson, Dale Beesmer, David Joseph, Erik Johnson, Jake Dore, Jim Crompton, John Clausen, Jordan Westerman, Kris Morehead, Kurt Gensheimer, Paul Tindal, Randy Collins, Sue Hughes, Bob Ward, Christine Dobrowolski, and Tom Driggers.